teddywing/irssi-slack-profile/README.md

 	00:00 -!- Irssi:   phone : 2125553455
 	00:00 -!- Irssi:   tz    : Eastern Daylight Time
 	00:00 -!- Irssi: End of SWHOIS

+You can update your own profile as well:

+	/slack_profile_set last_name Farnsworth

+If the cached profile information gets out of date, it can be refreshed:

+	/slack_profile_sync

 ## License